 Lake Lanier has two parks named “Van Pugh.”
 Van Pugh Park North is a day-use area with spectacular vistas of Georgia’s Greatest Lake.
 Van Pugh Park South is a full-featured campground and is only open to campers and their guests.

-Both Van Pugh parks are on the southeastern shore of Lake Lanier, not far from Flowery Branch, and are operated by the US Army Corps of Engineers.
+Both Van Pugh Park North & Van Pugh Park South are near Flowery Branch on the southeastern portion of Lanier and are operated by the US Army Corps of Engineers.

-The Corps says more than 7.5 million people a year visit Lake Lanier.
-With almost 700-miles of shoreline, the lake’s gorgeous blue water, spectacular scenery and variety of recreational activities make it the perfect place to come from afar or to stay close to home for a vacation.
+More than 7.5 million people a year visit Lake Lanier each year.
+The 700-miles of shoreline, the lake’s beautiful blue water and spectacular scenery make it a perfect place to visit for a day or an entire vacation.

 - a boat ramp

 - many picnic tables and grills scattered throughout the park